Thomas Wayne Crump: New convictions and imprisonment

 Crump stated that he "deserved the death sentence".
 In May 1984, he was sentenced to death.
 While on death row, Crump confessed to killing a total of seven people during his lifetime, starting at age 16 with the murder of a priest.
-Crump was scheduled to be executed in November 1986, but that was delayed.
+Crump was scheduled to be executed on November 14, 1986, but that was delayed.
 In 1992 Crump was accused of stabbing another death row inmate who survived the attack.

 Death

 For the remainder of his life, Crump was housed on death row.
 34 years after being sentenced to death, on June 22, 2018, the 78-year-old Crump died.